tetsuo/ring/README.md

 # ring

-A Ring represents a data structure (known as [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer)) that uses a single fixed-size buffer as if it were connected end-to-end
+A Ring represents a data structure (known as [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer)) that uses a single fixed-size buffer as if it were connected end-to-end.

 In this representation, the capacity of a buffer must be a power of 2.